Constraints on Relic Magnetic Black Holes: Extremal Magnetic Black Holes (EMBHs)

-A possibly important feature of EMBHs is their potential for catalyzing proton decay, akin to that in GUT-induced magnetic monopoles, \cite{Callan:1983nx,Rubakov:1982fp}.
-It is a non-trivial question here -- not only is there model dependence with respect to the properties of the core of the EMBH, but the path to the core for a charged particle will involve gauge-boson interactions at medium and long distances and gravitational and (potentially) black-hole hair interactions at short distances\footnote{For example, an extremal magnetic black hole should gravitationally repel an electrically charged particle with a large charge to mass ratio ({\it e.g.}, the proton), as the end result would be super-extremal.
+A possibly important feature of EMBHs is their potential for catalyzing proton decay, akin to that in GUT-induced magnetic monopoles \cite{Callan:1983nx,Rubakov:1982fp}.
+It is a non-trivial question here -- not only is there model dependence with respect to the properties of the core of the EMBH, but also the path to the core for a charged particle, which will involve gauge-boson interactions at medium and long distances and gravitational and (potentially) black-hole hair interactions at short distances\footnote{For example, an EMBH should gravitationally repel particles with a large charge to mass ratio ({\it e.g.}, the proton), as the end result would be super-extremal.
 This would also be true of particles with spin.}.
 A full analysis for specific models of EMBHs would be interesting.
 However, to put a robust bound on these objects, we will allow the proton catalysis cross section to be a free parameter (within reason), and will see it is possible to put more {\it model-independent} limits from various astrophysical phenomena.

-We also note that a number of other interesting properties of EMBHs were explored in \cite{Maldacena:2020skw}.
-For one, charged fermions near an EMBH will experience radically different dynamics.
-In regions where the magnetic field is larger than the fermion's squared mass, the low-lying energy quantum states are Landau levels and should be those of two-dimensional fermion states which move radially and have degeneracy of order $Q$.
-This degeneracy is predicted to lead to an enhanced Hawking decay rate of non-extremal black holes by a factor of $Q$.
+A number of other interesting properties of EMBHs were explored in Ref.\cite{Maldacena:2020skw}.
+One is that charged Fermions near an EMBH will experience radically different dynamics.
+In regions where the magnetic field is larger than the fermion's squared mass, the low-lying energy quantum states are Landau levels and should correspond to two-dimensional fermion states which move radially and have degeneracy of order $Q$.
+This is predicted to enhance the Hawking decay rate of non-extremal black holes by a factor of $Q$.
 This will have some effect on the discussion of bounds on merger rates.

-\section{Bounds on EMBHs Without Catalysis}
+\section{Bounds on EMBHs without Catalysis}